emtee40/ocaml-dkml/DEVELOPERS.md

    next_iteration 9.9.9
    ```

+2. If you are *doing testing in the CI or manually repeating the CI instructions locally ... basically anything but the Windows Sandbox*:
+   1. Run the `Package-Stage07-Installer` target.

+   otherwise:

-2. Go to <https://gitlab.com/dkml/distributions/dkml/-/packages> and **delete** the **same** version number if it exists.
+   1. Go to <https://gitlab.com/dkml/distributions/dkml/-/packages> and **delete** the **same** version number if it exists.
-3. Go to <https://gitlab.com/dkml/distributions/dkml/-/releases> and **delete** the **same** version number if it exists.
+   2. Go to <https://gitlab.com/dkml/distributions/dkml/-/releases> and **delete** the **same** version number if it exists.
-4. Run the `Package-Stage12-PublishAssets` target.
+   3. Run the `Package-Stage12-PublishAssets` target.
-5. Run the `Package-WindowsSandbox` target.
+   4. Run the `Package-WindowsSandbox` target.
 Inside it:
       1. Run `powershell -ExecutionPolicy Bypass tools\install-winget.ps1`
       2. Run `tools\installer-native.cmd`

-6. Do a CMake configure so that [CMakePresetsGenerated.json](./CMakePresetsGenerated.json) is updated with
+3. Do a CMake configure so that [CMakePresetsGenerated.json](./CMakePresetsGenerated.json) is updated with
    the latest git commits.
-7. Do:
+4. Do:

    ```sh
    git commit -m "ci: Try installer" CMakePresetsGenerated.json